KQM-git/TCL/docs/enemy-data/humans/fatui/skirmishers/fatui-skirmisher-geochanter-bracer.md

 ## Attacks

-* Infues itself with a geo armor, gaining great resistance and gaining new attacks.
-The armor will have its' resistance against most elements increased, but has a great weakness to blunt attacks and geo elemental application.
+* Infues itself with a Geo armor, gaining great resistance and gaining new attacks.
+The armor will have its' resistance against most elements increased, but has a great weakness to blunt attacks and Geo elemental application.
 * Shoots a projectile at the player
   * While armored: Shoots 2 additional projectiles in a wide angle to the left and right of the main one.
 * Only while armored: Kneels down, sticking its' staff into the ground, summoning a great forcefield that will stop all projectiles from outside to strike itself and allies inside.